Garrett Pluhar-Schaeffer, LCSW

 Licensed Clinical Social Worker

-Garrett enjoys working with children and adolescents who struggle with anxiety, self-regulation, school problems, gender and sexual identity, and family issues; and those who have experienced trauma.
-He utilizes play therapy when working with children in order for the child to best express their lived experience.
-Garrett is also passionate about advocating for and providing therapy to children and adolescents that are exploring their sexual or gender identities.
+Garrett specializes in working with children and adolescents who struggle with trauma, anxiety, self-regulation, and familial issues.
+They utilize play therapy when working with children in order for the child to best express their lived experience.

 “Therapy is a microcosm of life, where we can explore issues that cause distress, work to lessen that pain, and work with our strengths to build a better understanding of ourselves.”